Filter validation: Information from the filter supplier

 Extractables are substances that are released by the material under exacerbated conditions (higher temperature, longer time, stronger solvents).
 Leachables on the other hand migrate from the contact surface into the liquid under normal process conditions.
 If extractables data by the manufacturer is sufficient, or if it needs to be complemented by product-specific leachables data by the pharmaceutical company has to be decided on an individual basis.
+In its published document “Guideline on the sterilization of the medicinal product, active substance, excipient and primary container”, the EMA points out that leachables studies are only relevant if the extractables data indicate that toxic components from the filter might leach into the solution to be filtered.
 Specifying gravimetric extractables (measured as non-volatile residue, NVR) alone doesn’t necessarily comply with the recommendations made by the PDA 26 report.
-Since extractables are always generated under exacerbated conditions, the decision needs to be made if it might make more sense to determine leachables that are occurring factually.

 The studies about release of particles and fibers as well as about conductivity, total organic carbon content (TOC) and oxidable substances if necessary are meant to define a suitable flushing volume in order to avoid exceeding the limit values defined by the pharmacopoeia.